PeterPage2115/Finch/docs/API.md

 ## 🛡️ Security Notes

 1. **Password Security:**
-   - Hasła są hashowane używając bcrypt z 10 salt rounds
+  - Passwords are hashed with bcrypt using 10 salt rounds
-   - Nigdy nie są przechowywane ani zwracane w plain text
+  - They are never stored or returned in plain text

 2. **Token Storage:**
-   - Frontend powinien przechowywać token w `localStorage` lub `httpOnly cookies`
+  - The frontend should store the token in `localStorage` or `httpOnly cookies`
-   - Token powinien być wysyłany w każdym requescie do chronionych endpointów
+  - The token must be sent with every request to protected endpoints

 3. **HTTPS:**
-   - W produkcji zawsze używaj HTTPS
+  - Always use HTTPS in production
-   - Nigdy nie wysyłaj tokenów przez niezabezpieczone połączenia
+  - Never send tokens over unsecured connections

 4. **Token Refresh:**
-   - Obecnie brak mechanizmu refresh token (planowane w przyszłości)
+  - Refresh tokens are not implemented yet (planned for the future)
-   - Po wygaśnięciu tokenu użytkownik musi się zalogować ponownie
+  - After a token expires, the user needs to log in again

 ---